-- payment or redundancy benefits under the NHS Pension Scheme Regulations. - 20.6 There may be a risk of a future redundancy claim if an employee is paid under MARS when their post is in fact redundant. - A MAR is viewed as being a voluntary resignation on the part of the 20.7 individual employee, in return for a severance payment.
+- 20.7 A MAR is viewed as being a voluntary resignation on the part of the individual employee, in return for a severance payment.
 As there may be significant financial implications for the employee, employers can support the decision making process by assisting individuals with understanding these implications.
-Employees may wish to augment this by seeking advice from a regulated financial advisor. - Some of the implications for employees to consider when resigning would 20.8 include, for example: - the possible loss of entitlements to welfare benefits; - mortgage protection insurance policies not covering resignations; - any possible impact on pensions; - lease car penalties; - multi-post contracts.
+Employees may wish to augment this by seeking advice from a regulated financial advisor. - 20.8 Some of the implications for employees to consider when resigning would include, for example: - the possible loss of entitlements to welfare benefits; - mortgage protection insurance policies not covering resignations; - any possible impact on pensions; - lease car penalties; - multi-post contracts.